CoffeeCoder1015/MathBox/README.md

-My way of saying 'f u' to math class
+Whole bunch of math tools 😉